 Section 44108.
 Increasing frequency of eligibility redeterminations for certain individuals.
-This section requires states to needlessly conduct eligibility determinations every six months for adults in the expansion population.
-Current law currently requires such determinations to occur every twelve months.
+This section requires states by December 31, 2026 to needlessly conduct eligibility determinations every six months for adults in the expansion population or states that pursue partial expansion through an 1115 waiver (e.g., Wisconsin and Georgia).
+Current law requires such determinations to occur every twelve months.
 This policy, in combination with imposing a so-called "community engagement requirement" at redetermination, is likely to result in even more unnecessary coverage loss than each of these provisions separately and significant administrative burden on states.